aidrone-imdrone/AIDrone-EduCourse/E03_Coding Flight with the Mobile App_1.md

 <br/>

-### 4. Slide the Left-Side Menu Button to the Right to Reveal the Menu
+### 4. Slide the Left-Side Button to the Right to Reveal the Main Menu

 <br/>